dcomms/dcomms/README.md

-If you have any problems/suggestions with the tutorial, please contact me: asv@startrinity.com asv128@mail.ru  skype asv128 linkedIN:  https://www.linkedin.com/in/sergey-aleshin-startrinity  Aleshin Sergei Vladimirovich
+If you have any problems/suggestions with the tutorial, please contact me:

+Aleshin Sergei Vladimirovich support@dcomms.org asv@startrinity.com

-Dcomms.org - secure telecommunication - open protocols and implementation
+# Dcomms.org - secure telecommunication - open protocols and implementation

 License: MIT